sm3131/team-profile-generator/README.md

 3. To begin running the application in the command line, type *node index.js* and this will start the program.
 4. If the program is running properly you should be confronted with some initial intro text and the first user prompt asking if you would like to start creating your team profile.
 5. The application will then ask for you to start by entering the team manager's information (i.e. confirm role, name, id, email, office number)

-6. After completing the manager prompts the app will ask if you would like to add another team member (i.e. engineer or intern), or if you would like to finish building your team
+6. After completing the manager prompts, the app will ask if you would like to add another team member (i.e. engineer or intern), or if you would like to finish building your team
 7. If you select engineer or intern, you will be confronted with more user prompts asking about that team member's information (i.e. confirm role, name, id, email, github, school), then you will again be asked if you would like to add another team member or finish building the team profile
 8. If you select finish building team then this will collect all of your user input and create the appropriate html and css to generate your team profile webpage.
 You should see a message that reads, "Team Profile WebPage Created!", after seeing this message you can return to your code editor and you will see a new file has been created titled, "new_index.html".
 If you open this file in your browser you will see the finalized team profile that has been generated.

 **IMPORTANT NOTE:** Each time you run the program and fill out the user prompts for your team members, you will overwrite the existing new_index.html file if one currently exists.
 Filling out the user prompts multiple times will not create multiple new_index.html files instead it will overwrite the existing new_index.html file.
 It is recommended that you copy and save the new_index.html file you created before generating a new one, that way you will not lose your current team profile webpage.

+## Tests

+Several tests were created for this application in order to ensure the worker classes were created properly.
+The tests ensure that each worker property and method function properly and return the intended information.
+If you would like to run the test suites for this application, follow these steps:
+1. Double check your package.json file to ensure the Jest package has been installed as a dev dependency
+2. Also check the json file to see that Jest is listed as the test value in the scripts object
+3. If Jest is not installed run *npm install*
+4. Once you have installed Jest, if you would like to see what the tests entail you can view each test in the __tests__ folder, each file is named after the class file it is testing
+5. Then when you are ready to run your tests, visit the command line again and make sure you are still in this application's directory
+6. To run the tests enter the command *npm test*, and you should see that all test suites and tests have passed for the application

 ## License